-Juniors: Juniors\must arrive and sign in at the Academy by 7:40 AM on school days and sign out when they leave the building at the end of the day.
+Juniors: Juniors must arrive and sign in at Mass Academy by 7:40 AM on school days and sign out when they leave thebuilding at the end of the day.
 Juniors who do not sign in by 7:40 AM will be considered tardy.